OmarrSakr/DevFolio-Website/README.md

 ![DevFolio](https://github.com/user-attachments/assets/6f77dee3-b4ae-4a80-a1d4-49ec03d3517d)

-`DevFolio` is a responsive and interactive portfolio website, showcasing professional projects, creative skills, and personal achievements.
+DevFolio is a responsive and interactive portfolio website, showcasing professional projects, creative skills, and personal achievements.
 It focuses on providing a smooth user experience with features like dark mode, an animated testimonials section, and seamless navigation between sections.

 ---

 ## Live Demo 🌐
-- Check out the live demo of the project at [`DevFolio Website`](https://omarrsakr.github.io/DevFolio-Website/).
+- Check out the live demo of the project at [DevFolio Website](https://omarrsakr.github.io/DevFolio-Website/).

 ---